Justin Che

-Justin Isiah Che (born November 18, 2003) is an American professional soccer player who plays as a right-back for Belgien side Patro Eisden, on loan from Danish Superliga club Brøndby IF.
+Justin Isiah Che (born November 18, 2003) is an American professional soccer player who plays as a right-back and center-back for Major League Soccer club New York Red Bulls.

 Club career

 FC Dallas

 Che joined the FC Dallas academy in 2009.
 During 2020, Che played with the FC Dallas USL League One affiliate side, North Texas SC, where he earned 2020 USL League One All-League Team honors at the end of the season.
 Che subsequently signed a homegrown player deal with FC Dallas on October 2, 2020.

 Bayern Munich (loan)

 On January 5, 2021, Che was one of six FC Dallas players who went on a three-week training stint with German Bundesliga side Bayern Munich.
 On February 12, he joined Bayern Munich II on loan.
 On June 15, it was announced that Che would return to FC Dallas.

 Hoffenheim (loan)

 On January 21, 2022, it was announced Che had been loaned to Bundesliga club Hoffenheim from FC Dallas.
+On March 19, 2022, Che made his Bundesliga debut, coming on as a second half substitute in a match against Hertha Berlin.
+While with the club, Che played primarily with the reserve side 1899 Hoffenheim II in the Regionalliga, making 24 appearances and scoring 1 goal.